codio-content/Linux-Introduction/.guides/content/Program-execution-df67.md

 -bash: anyword: command not found
 ```

-Did you get a similar output?
+Did you get similar output?